The duo performed songs from their latest album at the iHeartRadio Theater Friday night.

 They ended the night with the one that started it all, their 11x-platinum breakout hit Cruise, which earned FGL the title of becoming the first country act to achieve RIAA’s diamond certification and is the best-selling digital country single of all time.

-FGL will be back in the tri-state area this summer for their Can’t Say I Ain’t Country Tour with Dan + Shay, Morgan Wallen and Hardy.
+FGL will be back in the tri-state area this summer for their Can’t Say I Ain’t Country Tour.
 Local stops include: July 11th at PNC Bank Arts Center, Holmdel NJ, July 19th at Xfinity Theatre, Hartford CT, and July 20th at Jones Beach Theater, Wantagh NY.

 Check out our exclusive pics from FGL’s performance in New York: